toriejw/dicom-handler/README.md

 1. Install Ruby version 3.3.0.
 If using `rbenv`, you can do so using: `rbenv install 3.3.0`
 2. Clone repo: `git@github.com:toriejw/dicom-handler.git`
+3. Install imagemagick: `brew install imagemagick`
-3. Install repo packages: `bundle install`
+4. Install repo packages: `bundle install`
-4. Ensure install was successful by running `rails s`.
+5. Ensure install was successful by running `rails s`.
 You should see a server start.
 You can further confirm setup was successful by following instructions in the testing section below.

 ## Testing